SBalaguer/polkadot-auctions-tracker/readme.md

 # Auctions Tracker

-> DISCLAIMER ⚠️
-> The following is purely experimental and extremely rough.
+> ⚠️ DISCLAIMER -> The following is purely experimental and extremely rough.
 Please use with caution.

+> ❗️ IMPORTANT -> Kusama is currently not working because of the change in the scheduler for Gov v2.

 ## Objective
 The objective of this project is to be able to track the auctions scheduled for the Kusama and Polkadot Relay Chains.